7 minute read

 Clear market drivers are lining up to widen the role of cryptocurrency in commerce.
 Consumer demand is already increasing, government interest is rising, and regulators are starting to create policy for this new type of digital currency.

-Businesses should start conversations with their payment partner to understand when the time is right to start accepting cryptocurrency in one or all of its varied use cases as we anticipate an uptick in demand from crypto-savvy consumers.
+Businesses should start conversations with their payment partner to help them monitor the cryptocurrency landscape and understand all of its varied use cases as we anticipate an uptick in demand from crypto-savvy consumers.

 Stay up to date on cryptocurrency and the latest technology impacting payments and commerce by signing up for our Payments in Focus newsletter.